 Tax Withholding and Estimated Tax

-Some taxpayers may need to request that their employer withhold an additional amount of income tax withholding on Form W-4, Employee’s Withholding Allowance Certificate (PDF), or make estimated tax payments to account for their Additional Medicare Tax liability.
+Some taxpayers may need to request that their employer withhold an additional amount of income tax withholding on Form W-4, Employee’s Withholding Certificate (PDF), or make estimated tax payments to account for their Additional Medicare Tax liability.
 See Publication 505, Tax Withholding and Estimated Tax for more information in either instance.